GadgetReactor/AlexaOPi/README.md

 * Sam Machin
 * Dontze
+* GadgetReactor
 ---

-This is the code needed to Turn a Orange Pi into a client for Amazon's Alexa service, Sam Machin originally has developed this against Raspberry Pi 2 but I see no reason it shouldn't run on the other models.
-Feedback welcome.
+This is the code needed to Turn a Orange Pi into a client for Amazon's Alexa service, There's an onboard mic, so you just need an external speaker and a button.
+For the latest, refer to the voice-control branch.

 ---

 ### Requirements

 You will need:
-* A Orange Pi PC
+* A Orange Pi PC / Lite / PC Plus
-* An SD Card with a fresh install of Armbian (tested against Armbian v.5.0.5 Jessie Desktop)
+* An SD Card with a fresh install of Armbian (tested against Armbian v.5.20 Jessie Desktop)
 * An External Speaker with 3.5mm Jack
-* A push to make button connected between GPIO 37 and GND
+* A push to make button connected between GPIO PA20 and GND
-* (Optionally) A Dual colour LED (or 2 signle LEDs) Connected to GPIO 29 & 31
+* (Optionally) A Dual colour LED (or 2 signle LEDs) Connected to GPIO PA8 and PA9

 Next you need to obtain a set of credentials from Amazon to use the Alexa Voice service, login at http://developer.amazon.com and Goto Alexa then Alexa Voice Service